Harishchandra (Gahadavala dynasty)

-Harishchandra (IAST: Harīścandra, r. c.
-1194– early 13th century CE) was an Indian king from the Gahadavala dynasty.
+Harishchandra (10 August 1175 – ?) was an Indian king from the Gahadavala dynasty.
 The last known king from the family's imperial branch, he probably ruled a part of his ancestral kingdom in present-day Uttar Pradesh.

 Early life

 Harishchandra was a son of the Gahadavala king Jayachandra.
 He has been mentioned in two of his father's inscriptions, which suggest that he was born in about 1175 CE.
 An inscription dated 10 August 1175 CE (1232 VS) records a grant made on the occasion of the jatakarman (childbirth) ceremony of Harishchandra.
 Another inscription dated 10 August 1175 CE records a second grant made to celebrate the namakarana (naming) ceremony of Harishchandra.